oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 1. External endpoint is invoked using conventional authorization mechanism such as an OAuth 2.0 Access token
 2. External endpoint provides context and incoming authorization (e.g., access token) to the Txn-Token Service
 3. Txn-Token Service mints a Txn-Token that provides immutable context for the transaction and returns it to the requester
-4. The external endpoint initiates a call to a workload and provides the Txn-Token as authorization
+4. The external endpoint initiates a call to an internal workloads and provides the Txn-Token as authorization
-5. Subsequent calls to other workloads use the same Txn-Token to authorize calls
+5. Subsequent calls to other internal workloads use the same Txn-Token to authorize calls
 6. Responses are provided to callers based on successful authorization by the invoked workloads
 7. External client is provided a response to the external invocation